espressif/esp-rainmaker/examples/matter/README.md

 ### Claiming device certificates

-Self Claiming or Assisted Claiming can't be used with the RainMaker + Matter examples because the certificate needs to be present even before Matter commissioning stars.
+Self Claiming or Assisted Claiming can't be used with the RainMaker + Matter examples because the certificate needs to be present even before Matter commissioning starts.
-So, we will use [host driven claiming](https://rainmaker.espressif.com/docs/claiming#host-driven-claiming) via the [RainMaker CLI](https://rainmaker.espressif.com/docs/cli-setup).
+So, we will use [host driven claiming](https://docs.rainmaker.espressif.com/docs/product_overview/concepts/claiming#host-driven-claiming-publicprivate-rainmaker) via the [RainMaker CLI](https://github.com/espressif/esp-rainmaker-cli/blob/master/docs/README.md#installation).

 Make sure your device is connected to the host machine, login into the CLI and execute this: